yahyoha/task3/README.md

 2. Select '+New Registration'  and Give the name of your application e.g. 'SenecBillingAppV2' and click the button 'Registration.
 3. Please note the following values,APPLICATION(Client)ID and DIRECTORY(Tenant) ID from the 'App Registrations' page.
 4. Navigate to 'Certificates&Secrets' which is on the left side of the page 'SenecBillingAppV2'.
 5. Click '+ New Client Secret' and this will open a window.
-Fill up the form according to your custom name and clik the button 'Add'.
+Fill up the form according to your custom name and click the button 'Add'.
 This will create a Secret Key and Value.Save the 'Secret value'.
 6. Navigate to the Azure Cluster created by Terraform.
 7. Select the database and navigate to the 'Permission' and give viewer permission to your application created in step 2.
 8. Go to your 'Grafana Account' and then select 'Configuration'.
 9. Select 'Plugins' Tab and Search for the plugin 'Azure Data Explorer Data Source'.Install it.
 10. Now select 'Data Sources' Tab and write 'Azure Data Explorer Data Source' in the search bar.Press 'Add Data Source' button.This will open 'Data Sources / Azure Data Explorer Datasource' page.
-11. Set the name 'cloudbillingsenecGrafanaV1' because dashboard will be using this same name.If we use our own custom name,we have to  update the dashboard's datasource and point it to our own 'Data Source Name.
+11. Set the name 'cloudbillingsenecGrafanaV1' because dashboard will be using this same name.If you use our own custom name,you have to  update the dashboard's datasource and point it to your own 'Data Source Name.
 12. Navigate to the Azure Data Explorer Web UI via the Azure Portal.
-The AAD application that we created in step 2 needs to be given viewer access to your Azure Data Explorer database.
+The AAD application that you created in step 2 needs to be given viewer access to your Azure Data Explorer database.
 This is done using the dot command.
 ```
 .add database [our_db_name] viewers (‘aadapp=[our_client_id(values from step 3);our_tenant_id(values from step 3)’)
 ```